-Deforestation Free Public Procurement
+Deforestation Free Legislation

 Part of the consumption challenge can and must be met by reducing the sheer quantity of stuff we as a society consume.
 But a significant part of the challenge also lies in transforming global demand for the most unsustainable goods.

 Across the world, governments spend an estimated $13 trillion annually — one-sixth of global GDP — in the procurement of goods.
 What if this money were to be directed towards driving sustainability?
 What if governments used their purchasing power to transform the way goods are produced – to make it more sustainable and ethical?
 And what if governments were to use their power to ban imports of products tied to the most egregious acts of environmental harm, including illegal deforestation and violence against Indigenous communities.

 Two pieces of legislation being advanced in the U.S. aim to do precisely that:

 The Federal Forest Act will require importers of forest-risk commodities to trace where their products come from and confirm they are legally produced.
 This would ensure that the products purchased by U.S. consumers are not contributing to the destruction of forests, human rights abuses, and other criminal activities.

 The New York Tropical Deforestation Free Procurement Act and the California Deforestation Free Procurement Act would require all companies providing the states with products containing tropical “forest-risk” commodities like palm oil, paper pulp, tropical timber, rubber, cattle and soybeans to demonstrate that their production has not contributed to deforestation or intact forest degradation in the tropics.
 Covered companies would have to establish strict standards to protect forests and biodiversity, reduce emissions from plantations, and respect the rights of Indigenous Peoples whose lands are considered for plantation development.
 Under the proposed laws, companies will be required to provide precise details about the source of forest-risk commodities found in products that may be sold to the state—down to the plot of land they are grown on.